 Vegetable pakora pairs well as a side dish with flavoured rice dishes – lemon rice, coconut rice, tamarind rice or tomato rice.

-Pakoda is a perfect evening snack to enjoy with a cup of Masala Chai.
+Pakoda is a perfect evening snack to enjoy with a cup of masala chai or haldi doodh.

 Tips and Tricks